jimsleeper.com » Scoops and Revelations

 To find them, you need a good compass and great receptors.

 The freedom to break “news” energizes journalism and democracy.
-But breaking new ideas often matters even more.
-“Ideas” can be more flexible and dynamic than the dominant ideologies and conventional wisdom.
+But breaking new ideas should matter even more.
+“Ideas” can be more flexible and dynamic than the dominant conventional wisdom.
 Without new ideas, today’s deluge of new information and “data points” merely scrambles old ways of thinking without improving public “intelligence.
 It just overwhelms wise reckoning and decision-making.

 For most journalists, breaking new ideas is a pretty daunting prospect.
-Basically, it’s beyond reach.
-Writing on tight deadlines, often about situations that they’ve been thrown into without much preparation, reporters must work from whatever story lines are already in their heads and the heads of their readers and viewers — in other words, they have to draw from conventional wisdom or, depending on their news outlet, a dominant ideology.
+Often, it’s beyond their reach because, writing on tight deadlines, often about situations they were thrown into without much preparation, reporters must work from whatever story lines are already in their heads and the heads of their readers and viewers.
+In other words, they have to draw from conventional wisdom or, depending on their news outlet, a dominant ideology.
 Doing so makes their work sensible to readers or viewers who are busy, too, and who often want their preconceptions confirmed.
 But such writing doesn’t always facilitate useful public give-and-take or, with it, democracy.

-Conventional wisdom can be scrambled by events such as the 9/11 attacks, the near-meltdown of the American economy during the 2008 presidential campaign, the Tea Party and Republican capture of Congress, the national debt-ceiling stand-off in 2011, and, of course, the pandemic.
-The rise of Trump and persistence of Trumpism have underscored much of the media’s own entrapment in conventional ideas.
-It’s at such times — when the best lose all conviction and the worst are filled with passionate intensity — that journalism is a very rough first draft of history, at best.
+Conventional wisdom can be scrambled by events such as the 9/11 attacks, the near-meltdown of the American economy during the 2008 presidential campaign, the Tea Party and, later, the MAGA invasion of Congress, a national debt-ceiling stand-off, and, of course, the 2020 pandemic.
+The rise of Trump and the persistence of Trumpism have underscored much of the media’s own entrapment in conventional ideas.
+It’s at such times, when the best lose all conviction and the worst are filled with passionate intensity, that most journalism is a very rough first draft of history, at best.

-Yet, like Orwell in Catalonia during the Spanish Civil War, serious reporters and essayists must produce not just “news” but also interpretive lenses that help us to see and explain developments that conventional wisdom would have missed or denied.
+Yet, like Orwell in Catalonia during the Spanish Civil War, serious reporters and essayists produce not just “news” but also interpretive narratives and analyses that help us to see what conventional wisdom would have missed or denied.
 To accomplish this, a journalist needs historical memory and even intellection to establish the contexts and parameters for reporting that’s rich as well as clear.
-That’s why the best preparation for journalism is still a strong liberal education.
+That’s why the best preparation for journalism is a strong liberal education.

 1. Exposing fraud in the election to succeed Shirley Chisholm in Congress.